belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "Oriel IX Fentris is queen."

 "Fentris?"
 Valspira barks a laugh.
 "Then that old bastard Raymond managed to keep his kingdom...
 Oriel is his daughter, I take it?"
-The party looks at each other awkwardly.
-Valspira's face darkens.
-"Granddaughter?"
+The party looks at each other awkwardly. "...Granddaughter?"

 "Raymond Fentris was king over 650 years ago," says Valya.